rezonant/rezolve/README.md

 You can reconstitute the component items of a bundle using an Unbundler.
 Unbundlers require RF just like Bundlers, and the cost is the same as creating the bundle.

-### Ethernet Cables

-Some machines in this mod must be connected via Ethernet Cable.
-Ethernet cable works like any other cable, connect it to the Rezolve machine you wish to use.

 ### Remote Shell

 The Remote Shell lets you access any machine remotely.
 This includes vanilla machines, Rezolve machines, and machines from other mods.
-Simply connect the Remote Shell to an Ethernet Cable network which is itself connected to a machine you wish to access remotely, and make sure to provide RF energy to the Remote Shell.
+Simply connect the Remote Shell to an Omni-Cable network which is itself connected to a machine you wish to access remotely, and make sure to provide RF energy to the Remote Shell.
 Note that accessing a remote machine will require an opening RF fee as well as a continuous drain on RF as long as you have the remote machine open.
 Also, any items you transfer in and out of the machine (including due to automation inputs/outputs) will drain the RF within the Remote Shell and may cause disconnects.
 You are shown the current RF available within the Remote Shell while you have a remote machine's UI open.

 By default the Remote Shell only shows the type of machine and it's position in the world within it's available machines list.
 You can however name each machine if you have a Database Server connected to your Ethernet Cable network.

 ### Database Server

 The Database Server provides a common data storage solution for Ethernet networks.
-It is currently only used by the Remote Shell to store the custom names you assign to machines on an Ethernet Cable network.
+It is currently only used by the Remote Shell to store the custom names you assign to machines on an Omni-Cable network.

 ### Security Server

-You can also use Ethernet to restrict access to any machine, vanilla, Rezolve, or one from another mod.
-Simply connect a machine to an Ethernet network and then connect a Security Server block to that Ethernet network.
+You can also use Omni-Cable to restrict access to any machine, whether from vanilla, Rezolve, or another mod.
+Simply connect a machine to an Omni-Cable network and then connect a Security Server block to that Omni-Cable network.
 Security Servers do not require RF to work at this time.
 You can set default rules for machines and players, as well as provide a user level for specific players by typing their Minecraft usernames.
 This mechanism works by controlling user interface access to the machine on both the client and the server.
 Note that accessing the contents of a machine may still be possible by an unauthorized user by placing piping/automation blocks nearby the controlled machine.
 This will be handled in an upcoming version of Rezolve.

+### Disk Manipulator

+Insert a disk to view and modify it's contents.

+### Disk Bay

+Insert one or many disks to make them available to the Omnicable network.

+### Storage Shell

+Connect the storage shell to an Omnicable network which has some storage on it to extract/insert items from that storage.

 ## Developers

 ### Getting Started

-Add this folder within an Eclipse workspace folder and run:
+IntelliJ IDEA is recommended, but it should be possible to work with the codebase using most Gradle-capable Java IDEs.

 ```
 gradlew setupDecompWorkspace